Customs requirements, duties and VAT you must pay to export goods to a 'third country' outside the EU.

 Onward supply relief (OSR)

 UK VAT-registered traders can claim VAT relief for goods imported into the UK from outside the EU if goods are being moved through the EU to another EU country.
-Read about OSR on the HMRC website.
+Read about OSR in Notice 702/7.

 Preferential trade agreements

 You can also apply to become approved to make your own preferential origin declarations on invoices for consignments of any value.
-Read about European Community preferences: export procedures in Notice 827 on the HMRC website.
+Read about European Community preferences: export procedures in Notice 827.

 Some countries require a Certificate of Origin showing that the goods originate in the EU in accordance with non-preferential rules of origin.
 Your Chamber of Commerce can issue the certificate for a fee.
 For information, see the guide on rules of origin.